Radiologic Technology Admission Requirements

 This program requires a criminal background check, health evaluation including proof of immunity, a 10-panel drug screen, and CPR certification prior to entering radiologic technology classes.
-Details for these requirements are presented at the mandatory meeting.
+Details for these requirements are presented at the mandatory orientation meeting.

 It is recommended that BIO, MAT, CHM, PHY and MDT courses be completed no more than five (5) years prior to the starting date of the program.

 It is recommended, but not required, that students taking Anatomy and Physiology I and II (BIO 211 & 212 or equivalent college course transfer) complete both of these courses at the same institution.

 Your personal history may affect your ability to become licensed as a radiographer.
 In order to be eligible for A.R.R.T. certification, candidates must be of “good moral character.”
 The qualifications for candidate eligibility for certification are reproduced below from Section IIA of the Examinee Handbook of the American Registry of Radiologic Technologists:

 “Candidates must be of good moral character.
 Generally, the conviction of either (1) a felony, or (2) any offense, misdemeanor or felony involving moral turpitude indicates a lack of good moral character for Registry purposes.
 Those who have been convicted of a crime may be eligible for registration if they have served their entire sentence, including probation and parole, and have had their civil rights restored.”